NewWheelTech/De.TorstenMandelkow.MetroChart/README.md

 Clone of "Modern UI (Metro) Charts for Windows 8, WPF, Silverlight": http://modernuicharts.codeplex.com/

+Note:

+Do not clone into a folder with the name "De.TortenMandelkow.MetroChart" in the path.
+The build script in XAMLReplace.targets (line 72) uses the path to determine which files to process for assembly name replacement and causes build to fail.

 ###Relevant changes:
 * `ChartSeries` now has a `BrushMember` property, allowing the chart piece color to be set via data member rather than palette.